Scholastic Probation and Enforced Withdrawal

 - An academic success plan for the next term.

-Upon submitting an application for readmission, students will receive an email from the Academic Recovery Plan adviser informing them of their scheduled time to meet with the Readmission Request Committee.
+Upon submitting an application for readmission, students will receive an email from the Academic Collegiate Enhancement adviser informing them of their scheduled time to meet with the Readmission Request Committee.
 Students should also arrange a meeting with their college dean to occur AFTER their meeting with the Readmission Committee.

 The student will first meet with the Readmission Request Committee.
 The Readmission Request Committee will review the student’s request and send their recommendation to the student’s college dean.
 The student will then meet with their college dean for a final decision.
 The decision for all readmission requests is at the discretion of the student’s college dean.
 If the student is not satisfied with the decision of the college dean, the final level of appeal is with the Associate Vice President for Student Success.

-The readmission request process is finalized when the Readmission Request Form is approved or denied by the college dean and is processed by the Academic Recovery Advisor.
-Upon the approval of a readmission request, the student is required to participate in the Academic Recovery Program and abide by the terms of their individualized Academic Success Contract.
+The readmission request process is finalized when the Readmission Request Form is approved or denied by the college dean and is processed by the Academic Collegiate Enhancement advisor.
+Upon the approval of a readmission request, the student is required to participate in the Academic Collegiate Enhancement and abide by the terms of their individualized Academic Success Contract.

 Students must submit a readmission request each semester until they achieve good standing.
 Failure to obtain approval for reinstatement prior to the first day of class will result in students being dropped from their courses if they have already registered for the term in which they have been placed on enforced withdrawal.